Guides and Resources for Educators, Parents

 Challenging ‘Racist’ British Columbia: 150 Years and Counting

 Examines the historical thread of racism and how it connects to the racism that is ongoing.
 Individuals, educators, and policymakers can use this to amplify the diversity of voices and experiences in our movement and pathway forward.
 Co-authored by activists & scholars from diverse communities, this resource will assist anti-racist educators, teachers, scholars, and policymakers.
-Teachers Corner includes glossary, pre/post chapter questions and links to other resources.
-Enhanced Digital Edition and Videos
+Download here.

 def·i·ni·tion (noun) a statement of the exact meaning of a word